-Brenda Gregoline, ELS, manages the copyediting team for 5 of the Archives Journals, and is a member of the committee that writes and updates the AMA Manual of Style.
-She is a member of the Council of Science Editors and has worked in scientific publishing for nearly 15 years.
-In this 3-part series, she reports on the most frequent mistakes authors make when submitting manuscripts to JAMA and the Archives Journals, and lets us in on what drives copy editors crazy.
+In this 3-part series, Brenda Gregoline, a member of the committee that writes and updates the AMA Manual of Style, reports on the most frequent mistakes authors make when submitting manuscripts to JAMA and the Archives Journals.
+She lets us in on what drives copy editors crazy.

 It’s impossible to expect authors to absorb all the information in the thousand-page AMA Manual of Style–they’re just trying to get published, and it’s our job to help them.
 Here, in classic top-10-list reverse order, are the top 10 editorial problems we see in our submitted and accepted manuscripts, compiled by committee and editorialized upon by me.
 In Part I we discussed filling out author forms, omitting “behind the scenes” stuff, and generally making life difficult for the copy editor.
 Today we discuss the next 3 in our top-10 list of most frequent mistakes.

 7. Common punctuation and style mistakes (not an exhaustive list).